David-Nakeeran/didit-reddit-upvote-example/README.md

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?
 Didn't implement TipTap (TippyTaps) as an editor.
 It is something I want to explore in the future.

+I also don't think the likes work properly, if you could tell me where I went wrong and how to fix it, that would be great!

 What went really well and what could have gone better?
 First time jumping into an existing code base was quite the experience.